giorgoskaranikolopoulos/CoffeeMachine-Energy-Prediction/README.md

 # Coffee Machine Energy Disaggregation & Prediction

-This repository contains a Machine Learning and Deep Learning project focused on energy disaggregation (Non-Intrusive Load Monitoring - NILM) for a household appliance (specifically, a coffee machine) using TensorFlow and Keras.
+This repository contains a Machine Learning and Deep Learning project focused on energy disaggregation (Non-Intrusive Load Monitoring - NILM) for a coffee machine using TensorFlow and Keras.

 The main objective is to isolate and predict the individual power consumption of the coffee machine from the total aggregated household electricity signal.